Ultimo-Software-Solutions/DevelopmentBlog/Blogs/Selenium/Selenium.md

 ![WaitUntilUltimoIsNotBusy](WaitUntilUltimoIsNotBusy.png)
 ![UltimoIsNotBusy](UltimoIsNotBusy.png)

-The custom wait code allowed us to greatly reduce the flackyness of the tests.
+The custom wait code allowed us to greatly reduce the flakiness of the tests.
 Other then this, we also made some small changes:
 | Change              | Description
 | ------------------- | ------------------
-| Element id's        | We added meaningfull id's to stratigic elements.
+| Element id's        | We added meaningful id's to strategic elements.
 We don't need them in javascript, but it helped for selecting the correct element.
 | Window id's         | Unfortunately we sometimes need an iframe.
 We added markers to find the correct iframe, or move to the most outer frame.
-| Ultimo.Ajax         | All ajax calls are done through our one fascade class.
+| Ultimo.Ajax         | All ajax calls are done through our one facade class.
 No direct calls to jQuery or other libraries.
 This allows injecting our custom code.

 # References